eProsima/Fast-DDS-docs/docs/fastdds/use_cases/rosbag_capture/rosbag_capture.rst

 ^^^^^^^^^
 IDL files used to generate types for the application need to have the types nested inside both the module name (new_typesupport in our example) and the "idl" module (which defines the kind of generator to use.
-Other syntaxes such as ROS 2 messages would use "msg") in that order, for instance:
+Other syntaxes such as ROS 2 messages would use "msg") in that order.
+As an example, thee could be the contents of an example HelloWorld.idl file that we will be using for the next steps of this guide:

 .. code-block:: idl